-Other questions and information needed for the Initial Study
+Other questions and information needed for the Initial Study.

-Describe how scenic views or vistas are impacted by the cultivation site.
+• Describe how scenic views or vistas are impacted by the cultivation site.

 Views will not be impacted as the cultivation area cannot be seen from any public view.
 Due to the topography of the site, and dense vegetation around the cultivation perimeter no portion of the site is visible.
-The entire cultivation area will be surrounded by a 6' tall wire fence and if needed privacy mesh can be added.
+The entire cultivation area will be surrounded by a 6' tall wire with privacy mesh.
+Additionally, a natural vegetative screen to grow a minimum of 20' tall is proposed around the north end of the cultivation area to further protect views.